The Girl Who Loved Two Princes

 2019, March 4th

 It seemed it had been pouring summer rain for months.
 In truth, the downpour had begun only yesterday.
-It was only yesterday that Lady Zoey Arden's world had come together at last.
-Only yesterday he looked upon her as though nothing and no one could take him from her and regardless of all the terrible things happening in the world, she could not help being happy.
-She was a different person.
-He had opened up her heart and not just for himself, but for everyone around her.
+It was only yesterday that my world had come together at last.
+Aaron looked upon me as though nothing and no one could take him from me and regardless of all the terrible things happening in the world, I could not help being happy.
+I was a different person.
+He had opened up my heart and not just for himself, but for everyone around me.